Braddah IZ (aka Israel Kamakawiwo’ole) is one of Hawai’i’s best known musicians.

 Almost every tune on Facing Future calls out to be brought to a jam session.
-Even the most language-shy mainlander ‘ukulele player will try to form the Hawaiian words on the B side of the album.
+Even the most Hawaiian-language-shy ‘ukulele player will try to sing the words on the B side of the album.
 The simple instrumentation makes the songs accessible and allow the talent of the man to shine through.

 Of course the ever famous Somewhere Over the Rainbow/Wonderful World is on this album.
 A great song, allegedly recorded in the wee hours of the morning in one take.
 This is the tune that made Bruddah IZ an almost-household name.
 Beautiful, but overplayed.